smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-qat.md

 "qat.intel.com/generic": "48"
 ```

-To request the device as a resource in the pod, add the request for the resource into the pod specification file by specifying its name and the amount of resources required.
+To request the QAT VFs as a resource in the pod, add the request for the resource into the pod specification file by specifying its name and the amount of resources required.
 If the resource is not available or the amount of resources requested is greater than the number of resources available, the pod status will be “Pending” until the resource is available.

 A sample pod requesting the Intel® QuickAssist Adapter VF may look like this: